hknd23/idcempy/docs/idcempy_tutorial.rst

   Z = ['gender_dum']
   Y = ['cig_count']

 The package sets a default start value of .01 for all parameters.
-Users can modify it by creating an array with their desired values, define such array as `pstart` and add it to as an argument in the model function.
+ Users can specify their own starting parameters by creatin a list or numpy.array with their desired values.

 :func:`zmiopc.iopmod` estimates the ZiOP model and returns :class:`zmiopc.IopModel`.